VishnuAravind12/vishnu/_posts/2023-11-03-CB_Corrections.md

 **Correct Answer:** E

 **Explanation:**
-You selected C, expecting the loop to terminate when `sum` reaches `12`.
+I selected C, expecting the loop to terminate when `sum` reaches `12`.
 However, since `k` is never incremented within the loop, the condition `k < 4` remains true indefinitely, leading to an infinite loop.
 The correct answer is E, which recognizes this infinite loop.

 ![]({{site.baseurl}}/images/problem33.PNG "Output of Code Segment with sum and k")